Updated: April 11, 2026

 Exclude:

-- Product development (that’s R&D, not acquisition)
+- Product development (that is R and D, not acquisition)

-- General overhead
+- General overhead (rent, admin salaries)

-- Customer support (that’s retention)
+- Customer support (that is retention)

 Lifetime Value (LTV)

-LTV = ARPA × Gross Margin × Customer Lifetime
+Simplest formula: LTV = ARPA × Gross Margin × Customer Lifetime

 Where Customer Lifetime = 1 / Monthly Churn Rate